 The 5 Best Herbs to Cleanse the Lymphatic System

 - Red root is perhaps one of the best lymph decongestive herbs available.
-It works best for congested lymph and to offset the age-related accumulation of fibrous tissue and associated sluggish immunity.
-(1) For mild fatigue and heaviness after meals, mild swelling of the extremities and reduced digestive fire, red root scrubs the intestinal lymphatic-collecting ducts that deliver fats and proteins to the blood, supporting a healthy and efficient drainage system for the blood to move into.
+It works best for congested lymph and to offset age-related accumulation of fibrous tissue which can compromise optimal functionality.
+(1) For sleepiness and heaviness after meals, mild swelling of the extremities and reduced digestive fire, red root scrubs the intestinal lymphatic-collecting ducts that deliver fats and proteins to the blood and supports a healthy and efficient drainage system.
 (1)

-- Ocotillo bark: Extracts of this shrub are traditionally used by Native tribes of the Southwestern United States as a lymph de-stagnator and to support lymphatic detox.
+2. Ocotillo stem: Extracts of this shrub are traditionally used by Native tribes of the Southwestern United States as a lymph de-stagnator and to support lymphatic detox.
 (2)

-- Astragalus: A rejuvenating scrub for the lymph.
+4. Astragalus: A rejuvenating scrub for the lymph.
 It is particularly beneficial for the Skin-Associated Lymphatic Tissue (SALT) and a powerful boosting agent for the lymphatic system.
 (3,4) When the lymphatic system is congested or toxic, the immune system is stuck in traffic.
-This can result in hypersensitivity reactions all over the body.
+This can result in hypersensitivity reactions all over the body

-- Ginger root: Called the “universal spice” in Ayurveda.
-It provides a natural scrub to the lacteals, or “collecting ducts” of the intestines, and a natural boost and cleanse to the lymphatic system as a whole.
+5. Ginger root is called the “universal spice” in Ayurveda.
+It provides a natural scrub to the lacteals or collecting ducts of the intestines, and a natural boost and cleanse to the lymphatic system as a whole.
 (5)